Axel Ngando: Later career

 On 31 August 2015, Ngando joined Bastia on a three-year deal.

 In 2017, he joined Süper Lig side Göztepe S.K.

 Ngando returned to France on 1 August 2019, rejoining Auxerre permanently.

 On 30 December 2021, he signed for Ligue 2 side Grenoble.

 On 18 September 2023, Ngando joined Azerbaijani club Araz-Naxçıvan PFK, on a one-year deal.
+On 11 June 2024, Araz-Naxçıvan announced that Ngando had left the club.

 International career

 Ngando is a France youth international, having represented his country at under-18 through under-21 levels, including winning the 2013 FIFA U-20 World Cup, in which he scored in the penalty shoot-out in the final.

 Personal life

 He is the nephew of former Cameroon international Patrick Mboma, and is eligible to represent either Cameroon or France at senior level.